Isiri145/weather-app/README.md

 # 🌦️weather-app
 Stay updated with the latest weather conditions for any city around the world!
-This is a responsive web application that provides real-time weather updates for any city right at your fingertips.
+This is a responsive web application that provides real-time weather updates for any city right at your fingertips.<br><br>
-This app is built with HTML, CSS, and JavaScript.
-It fetches data from a weather API to display current temperature, weather conditions, and more.
-Features a user-friendly interface with dynamic updates based on user input.<br><br>
 🪄Features<br>
 • Real-Time Weather Updates: Get the current temperature, weather conditions, and more.<br>
 • Search Any City: Type the name of any city to view its weather instantly.<br>